 There’s something old fashioned and sexy about seeing a surprise love note on your pillow or in your bathroom drawer from the object of your affection.
 The best part, it’s a keepsake and can be looked at during the days and nights in between your next date.

 Believe it or not, you actually feel happier and more confident even when you’re smiling while on the telephone.
 Nobody can imagine romance with a “Debbie” or “Donnie Downer,” so smile at the grocery store, while standing in line at the bank or waiting for your turn at the ATM, or in an exercise class.
 You’ll come across as happier and don’t be surprised if a few heads turn.

 First Date Rules – Be Proactive for Romance

 Being passive on a date doesn’t help you in the romance department.
-Sure you don’t want to be too aggressive, but the Zoosk survey showed the squeaky wheel gets the romance deal with 34% of singles finding it most romantic when their date plans a surprise activity for their first date, with 27% liking to hold hands on the first date and 25% actually enjoying it when their date leans in for that first memorable kiss.
+Sure you don’t want to be too aggressive, but a survey from dating site Zoosk showed the squeaky wheel gets the romance deal with 34% of singles finding it most romantic when their date plans a surprise activity for their first date, with 27% liking to hold hands on the first date and 25% actually enjoying it when their date leans in for that first memorable kiss.

 Schedule Date Nights

 If you already have a steady loved one, you know how often relationships can end up in a rut after the first three months.
 When the honeymoon period starts to wane, if you’re not dating your mate and creating romantic memories, it’s easy for the relationship to fizzle out.
 Pick the same day each week and take turns selecting your date spot.
 You don’t have to break the bank, especially during Romance Awareness Month, as there are plenty of free concerts, where you can bring a picnic basket to or take the beach walk that so many swear they can’t wait to do.